yaacov/kc-utils/README.md

 # Kvm Converter Utilities (kc-utils)

-Converts virtual machines disks from VMware, Xen, VirtualBox, Parallels, Hyper-V, EC2, Nutanix AHV, and other disk-based sources to run on KVM with virtio drivers.
+Pure Go utilities that convert virtual machines from external hypervisors into KVM-compatible guests.
+Guest adaptations include VirtIO driver injection, initramfs and kernel updates, bootloader fixes, and network driver adjustments for Linux and Windows.

-The core pipeline is four pure-Go binaries that inspect and mount guest disks, convert the guest OS (Linux or Windows), then unmount, validate filesystems, and emit JSON metadata for creating the target VM.
+The core pipeline is four pure-Go binaries that inspect and mount guest disks, convert the guest OS, then unmount, validate filesystems, and emit JSON metadata for creating the target VM.

 <p align="center">
   <br>